rpm-software-management/dnf5/doc/commands/repoquery.8.rst

     | This is a list option.

 ``--whatprovides=CAPABILITY,...``
     | Limit to packages that provide any of <capabilities>.
+Capabilities :ref:`specifying a file provide <file_provides_ref-label>` are also matched against file provides.
     | This is a list option.

 ``--whatrecommends=CAPABILITY,...``